EGKingLab/h2lifespan/ProjNotes.md

 ### 2018-05-30 (EGK)

 - Made supplemental table 2 with counts of replicates for all sire and dam families in all diets.
 In dropbox for now.
 Code to create is in two-trait but could be moved.

+### 2018-07-25 (KMM)

+- Add code for parameter expanded priors for genetic correlations.